isblab/stop/README.md

 StOP is a gradient-free, parallel, global, stochastic, multi-objective optimization algorithm primarily written to optimize the MCMC (Markov Chain Monte Carlo) sampling parameters for the Integrative Modeling Platform, [IMP](https://integrativemodeling.org).
 The code can be adapted to any suitable optimization problem.

+### Manuscript

+Pasani S, Viswanath S. A Framework for Stochastic Optimization of Parameters for Integrative Modeling of Macromolecular Assemblies.
+Life.
+2021; 11(11):1183. https://doi.org/10.3390/life11111183

+Paper-related scripts and the explanation for the reproduction of figures can be found at the zenodo link [here](https://doi.org/10.5281/zenodo.5521444).

 ### Requirements
 Apart from `python3` and a `linux` system, the code requires the following python modules: `scipy`, `numpy`, `matplotlib`, `tqdm`.
 You can install all of them using `pip install -r requirements.txt`.
 While the code is `windows`-compatible for most part, multiple `subprocess` spawning unreliably ends up with a memory error when `max_np > 1`.
 This is currently an open issue.